DavidSantia/endpoint/README.md

 functions for an array of ID's.

 ## Sequential versus Concurrent
-Go language is designed for concurrency.
-We can compare the easily obtained performance gain by using concurrency to make the API requests in parallel.
+We can compare the easily obtained performance gain by making the requests concurrently:

 ```sh
 $ go run examples/get-json.go